runspired/rfcs/text/0000-ember-data-collections.md

 but only `meta` is proxied to the `PromiseArray`.
 Folks reach into `PromiseArray.content` to get access improperly because they do not understand what it is but it "seems to work in templates".

-`AdapterPopulatedRecordArray` and `RecordArray` which it extends are both extend `Ember.ArrayProxy`, and their content, instead of being an array of records, is an array of `InternalModel`s.
+`AdapterPopulatedRecordArray` and `RecordArray`, which it extends, both extend `Ember.ArrayProxy`.
+Their content, instead of being an array of records, is an array of `InternalModel`s.
 A private construct.
 Ember-data uses the `objectAt` method to lazily materialize the records for these internal-models on access.
 This is another very confusing thing, even if good for perf.